raspberrypilearning/sense-hat-random-sparkles/worksheet.md

     from random import randint
     ```

-1. Now change your `x = ` and `y = ` lines to:
+1. Now change your `x = ` and `y = ` lines to automatically select a random position:

     ```python
     x = randint(0, 7)
     y = randint(0, 7)
     ```

-    Now your program will automatically select a random location.
+    *The `randint` function (random integer) chooses a random number between the two given numbers, in this case 0 and 7.*

 1. Run your program again, and you should see another random pixel being placed on the display.
 It will be the same colour you chose previously.